Davidson homers twice, White Sox beat Royals 6-3

-Davidson, who drove in three runs, has seven home runs this season - five against the Royals.
+Davidson, who drove in three runs, has seven home runs this season - five against the Royals in Kansas City.
 He hit three out in the season opener March 29.
-In this game, he homered in the fourth and then hit a two-run shot in the sixth that wemt 450 feet to left-center.
+In this game, he homered in the fourth and then hit a two-run shot in the sixth that went 450 feet to left-center.

+"It's something about the Kansas City barbecue has gotten him going," said White Sox pitcher Lucas Giolito (1-3).
+"I come in after an inning, and guys are hitting home runs left and right and it makes me feel good.
+I'm ready to get back out there and put another zero on the board."

 Junis gave up six runs and six hits with two walks over 5 2/3 innings.

+The Royals went 2 for 15 with runners in scoring position and stranded 11 runners.

+"We're getting guys on," Royals manager Ned Yost said.
+"We're getting opportunities.
+We're just struggling to get that big base hit."

-Lucas Giolito (1-3) earned his first victory, allowing two runs and five hits over 5 2/3 innings.
+Giolito allowed two runs and five hits over 5 2/3 innings.
 His only hiccup was a Jorge Soler home run with Mike Moustakas aboard in the fourth.

 The Royals loaded the bases with one out in the eighth and managed to score a run on Alcides Escobar's two-out single.
 Joakim Soria worked a scoreless ninth for his third save in four chances.